- Step 1 : Book an appointment with the Institut Français

 - you completed the online application procedure on the website

 - you have all the required documents, in French or in English.
-Documents in another language need to be translated.
+Documents in Hebrew need to be translated.

 If you fail to comply with step 1 and 2, your application will be refused and this will delay the issuing of your visa.